AppleJuiceNerd/CHIP-8/README.md

 ## Installation

-If the automatic build script works (NONEXISTENT), there should be builds in releases.
+~~If the automatic build script works, there should be builds in releases.~~ **There is no build script yet.**

 I only have access to Windows and Linux systems, so if something somehow happens with MacOS or even the two platforms I do test, make an issue and I'll try and fix the problem.

-If you're using an operating system not listed here or you want to build this for your OS's distribution package manager, you can always [build the project](#building).
+If you're using an operating system not listed here or you want this to work with your OS's distribution package manager, you can always [build the project](#building).

 ## Building
 You should be able to get away with cloning the project and running `cmake --build` in the project directory: